 The lemon scent is mild compared to many other scented cleaners and made with essential oils, which is one reason we like it for daily use.
-Rather than using harsher formulas regularly, you will be happy with this plant-based formula that is safe for food prep surfaces, pets, and children.
+Rather than using harsher formulas regularly, you will be happy with this plant-based formula that is cruelty-free.
 It is a bit expensive, but not so pricey that you can’t use it daily.
 Buying the 2-pack also saves you money.

 Price at time of publish: $25